linkedobjects/linkedobjects/README.md

 # Contribute to Linked Objects

-Linked Objects is an open-source project under the MIT license.
+Linked Objects is an open-source project under the AGPL-3.0 license.
 We welcome contributions and feedback to help improve this specification.
 To contribute, visit our GitHub [repository](https://github.com/linkedobjects/linkedobjects) or open an [issue](https://github.com/linkedobjects/linkedobjects/issues)